parthibanloganathan/android-tutorial/README.md

 Resources include images, fixed strings, XML data, predefined layouts, etc.

-If there's ever a term you don't understand, consult the [Android docs](https://developer.android.com/guide/index.html), google it or check out [StackOverflow](http://stackoverflow.com/questions/tagged/android).
+If there's ever a term you don't understand, consult the [Android docs](https://developer.android.com/guide/index.html), Google it or check out [StackOverflow](http://stackoverflow.com/questions/tagged/android).
 You're bound to find help at one of these resources.

 Let's get started!